 We provide our executive officers with equity-based long-term incentives through the Consolidated Share Distribution Plan ("SDP").
-For 2023, our equity-based long-term incentives were granted in the form of PSUs and RSUs.
-In recent prior years, our equity-based long-term incentives were typically granted in the form of PSUs and Stock Options.
+For 2024, our equity-based long-term incentives were granted in the form of PSUs and RSUs.
 These plans are designed to align executive officer remuneration with performance and long-term shareholder value.
 They serve a vital role in retaining executives as value under the awards is only received over time.

-Previous and New LTI Plan
+Previous and New LTIP

-Our previous executive LTIP included PSUs and options, weighted 75% and 25%, respectively.
-Our PSUs prior to 2023 were subject to annual revenue and gross margin (\$) targets with the overall multiplier at the end of the three years being comprised of three annual multipliers.
-Our new LTIP for 2023 uses PSUs and RSUs, weighted 75% and 25%, respectively.
+Prior to 2023, our executive LTIP included PSUs and options, weighted 75% and 25%, respectively.
+The PSUs were subject to annual revenue and gross margin (\$) targets with the overall multiplier at the end of the three years being comprised of three annual multipliers.
+See "2022 PSU Awards" on page 46 for further information on our previous plan and the vesting of the 2022 PSUs under it.

+Since 2023, our LTIP uses PSUs and RSUs, weighted 75% and 25%, respectively.
 PSUs cliff vest at three years and use a three-year cumulative revenue metric and rTSR metric to assess performance (see below for further information).
-The following information relates to our new LTI plan.
-See "2020 Vesting Awards" on page 50 for further information on our previous plan and the vesting of the 2021 PSUs under it.
+The following information relates to our new LTIP.